Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/5-Storing data with pandas.md

 # 299999                66                 75.0      38.0       240
 ```

 Congratulations, you now have a large amount of flight data loaded and ready to analyze.
-In the next lesson we will learn how we can use pandas to work with data in DataFrames.
+In the next lesson you will learn how you can use pandas to work with data in DataFrames.